 Facts: Its global population is estimated at roughly 14,000-20,000 mature individuals.

 Virginia Zoo Vultures: male John Denver and female Meera

 Found In: China, Province of China, Taiwan, and Vietnam

 Size: Up to 9 inches in length

 Diet: Omnivore: Their diets consist of fruits, seeds, and insects.

-Threat Level: Near Threatened – The population is suspected to be stable in the absence of evidence for any declines or substantial threats.
+Threat Level: Least Concern – The population is suspected to be stable in the absence of evidence for any declines or substantial threats.

 Facts: These birds are named for the white collar of feathers around their necks.

 Crested Wood Partridge

 Found In: Brunei Darussalam, Indonesia, Malaysia, Myanmar, and Thailand